StephenRhen/ASMC/examples/Blink1/README.md

 ## Arduino Sketch

-The complete sketch is in the file `Blink1.ino`, I will only consider those sections that a pertinate to this example.
+The complete sketch is in the file `Blink1.ino`, I will only consider those sections that a pertinite to this example.
 The biggest addition is the timer routines.
-First it is necessary to add a variable holding the experation time of the timer.
+First it is necessary to add a variable holding the expiration time of the timer.

 ```c++